UACCM Student

 Disciplinary Expulsion

-In certain circumstances, the Vice Chancellor for Student Services may impose an interim suspension prior to an administrative review meeting and/or judicial hearing.
-Interim suspension may be imposed for the following reasons:
+In certain circumstances, the Vice Chancellor for Student Services may impose an emergency removal prior to an administrative review meeting and/or judicial hearing.
+The College may remove a student from its programs or activities on an emergency basis if the College:

 Academic Honor Code

-Cheating and plagiarism are considered Academic Honor Code violations.
+Cheating and plagiarism as well as the use of artificial intelligence applications (like ChatGPT) are considered academic honor code violations.
 These violations are handled through the following procedures:

-• Award the student a failing grade for the course
+- Award the student a failing grade for the course; or

-• A student who receives any of the above actions who feels the action is unjust may appeal the instructor’s decision to the Vice Chancellor for Academics.
-The student must present a written appeal to the Vice Chancellor for Academics within 10 days of the action by the instructor.
+- A student who receives any of the above actions who feels the action is unjust may appeal the instructor’s decision to the appropriate Academic Dean.
+The student must present a written appeal to the appropriate Academic Dean within 10 days of the action by the instructor.
 The appeal document should contain the reason for the appeal.
-The Vice Chancellor for Academics will hold, within 10 class days of receipt of the appeal document, a hearing with the student and the instructor.
-The Vice Chancellor for Academics will notify the student of the decision within three workdays or class days of the conclusion of the hearing.
-The decision of the Vice Chancellor for Academics is final.
+The Academic Dean will hold, within 10 class days of receipt of the appeal document, a hearing with the student and the instructor and present the findings to the Chief Academic Officer.
+The decision of the Chief Academic Officer in consultation with the Academic Dean is final, and the student will be notified of the decision within three working or class days of the conclusion of the hearing.

 Cheating that occurs during an authorized test or assignment being administered in an alternate test location will be subject to the Academic Honor Code.
 The person responsible for monitoring the test or assignment will notify the instructor of the student accused of cheating who will then proceed with the Academic Honor Code procedures described above.

-In extreme cases of cheating and/or plagiarism, the Vice Chancellor for Academics may bring the allegations to the attention of the Vice Chancellor for Student Services for possible Student Discipline and Misconduct violations.
-The Vice Chancellor for Student Services will determine if Student Judicial Procedures should be followed in addition to any Academic Honor Code decisions already made.
+In extreme cases of cheating and/or plagiarism, the Chief Academic Officer or an Academic Dean may bring the allegations to the attention of the Vice Chancellor for Student Services for possible Student Discipline and Misconduct violations.
+The Vice Chancellor for Student Services will determine if Student Judicial Procedures should be followed, in addition to any Academic Honor Code decisions already made.

 Behavioral Intervention Team (BIT)